Tardigrades- The unlikely candidate for life on other planets

 The sugars utilised within cells to prevent dehydration can also limit the effects of salinity stress, as tardigrades are known to occupy environments of high salinities; including within the Southern Ocean, where salinity varies between normal levels at 35PSU up to 209PSU within sea ice.
 This also causes desiccation.

 Cryptobiosis also protects the tardigrade from the extremes of cold.
 In cold conditions, water contained within cells freezes and expands, causing internal rupture.
 Tardigrades within lab conditions can survive temperatures lower than -250°F, well below those found in any natural environment on Earth.
 They may also be able to survive these conditions for lengthy time scales.
 A study in 1993 found that Tardigrades could be reanimated after spending more than 30 years frozen solid.
 While only one individual survived, it was immediately able to reproduce.

-At 300 megapascals (MPa) the majority of bacteria and microorganisms die due to damage of cell walls and DNA.
-Tardigrades in a lab environment survived to 600MPa while in the tun state; this is 6 times more than any found on Earth, including the deep sea.
+At 300 megapascals (MPa) of pressure the majority of bacteria and microorganisms die due to damage of cell walls and DNA.
+Tardigrades in a lab environment survived to 600MPa while in the tun state; these high pressures are 6 times more than any found on Earth, including the deep sea.

 Potential for alien life